 An enormous array of animal life has evolved for survival in an aquatic environment.
 There are two main types of water ecosystems.
-Salt water, marine habitats, includes vast oceans and seas and is fed by fresh water from lakes, rivers and streams.
-Brackish water is where marine and fresh water habitats mix.
+Salt water, marine habitat, includes vast oceans and seas and is fed by fresh water from lakes, rivers and streams.
+Brackish water is where a marine and a fresh water habitat mix.
 Animals, of course, live in both fresh and saltwater habitats.
 Similar species may be found in both marine and fresh water.
 However, other species are specialized for existence in only one of these habitat types.

 Simple Animals Species

 The simplest group of animals is the phylum Porifera, the sponges.
 Sponges are marine aquatic animals possessing the necessary characteristics to be classified as animals.
 This includes aerobic respiration, sexual reproduction, specialized cells and capability of movement.
 Adult sponges are attached to the ocean floor and survive by filtering water for bacteria and other microscopic organisms.
 However, sponge larvae are mobile and travel in the ocean current to spread throughout the ocean floor.

 Animals that lack a true backbone are classified as invertebrates.
 This would include corals, sea anemone and jellyfish belonging to the phylum Cnidaria.
 Like sponges, cnidarians primarily live in marine habitats, some attached to the ocean floor and others swimming freely.
 They feed on small fish and other smaller animals.
 Many animals within this group possess bodily extension with stinging cells used to immobilize prey and simplify consumption.